-Watch as Nurse Victoria Ruffing teaches us how to inject the biologic Cimzia.
+Watch as Nurse Victoria Ruffing teaches us how to inject the biologic Actemra.

-Scleroderma Associated Myopathy is a muscle disease that Scleroderma patients can develop.
-Unfortunately, there isn’t very much knowledge about this kind of Myopathy, but the Johns Hopkins Rheumatology Division is working to understand more about this disease.
-Dr. Julie Paik, Assistant Professor of Medicine at Johns Hopkins Rheumatology, explains the complicated nature of this disease.
+The treatment for Scleroderma Associated Myopathy is still largely unknown because there is not enough information about the disease.
+The Johns Hopkins Rheumatology Division is working to understand more about this kind of Myopathy.
+In this video, Dr. Julie Paik, Assistant Professor of Medicine at Johns Hopkins Rheumatology, explains the complicated nature of treating this disease.